ryan-mcclue/musings/adventures-in-pi.md

 e.g. less reactive copper corrodes more slowly e.g. more reactive aluminium corrodes, however the oxide is tough and not flaky

-when heated, oxidation of solder iron tip is greatly accelerated thereby losing conductivity, wetting, etc.

-TODO: HOW TO TIN?
+silicon mat, brass wool (routinely removing stuck solder debris and rust), chisel-head (conical head other 10%), gloves, glasses

+300°C-350°C: lead
+350°C-400°C: non-lead

+iron temp. of 325°C good compromise

-tin regularly (however, not so often as thrusting) could tin by just touching tip with solder or stick in a tip tinner until all tip covered
+tin by touching tip with solder and thrusting into wool. repeat twice tin regularly

 heat materials with iron and apply solder to junction soldering station has feedback/adjustable/regulated temperature